-Programmes will be accredited for the next intake of students (usually in September of the year in which the event takes place, or the following September).
-Re-accreditation is normally awarded for a period of five years (five consecutive intakes of students).
+Programmes will be accredited for the next intake of students (usually in September of the year in which the event takes place, or the following September, for a period of five years (five consecutive intakes of students).
 Accreditation and re-accreditation are not awarded retrospectively.

-Formal certification of IBMS accredited status will only be confirmed when all conditions set by the panel are responded to appropriately, approved and ratified by the IBMS Education and Professional Standards Committee.
+Formal certification of IBMS accredited status will only be confirmed when all conditions set by the panel during the visit have been appropriately addressed by the education provider and ratified by the IBMS Education and Professional Standards Committee.

-Programme teams should ensure that the timing of their accreditation event will enable these processes to be completed; the usual timeframe from initial application to ratification of IBMS accredited status is usually six months.
+Programme teams should ensure that the timing of their accreditation event will enable these processes to be completed before the relevant intake of students commence their studies; the usual timeframe from initial application to ratification of IBMS accredited status is six months, but this is dependent upon panel availability and education providers are urged to liaise with the IBMS to agree dates.